 Groundwater quality impacts from contaminants have been minimal in the mid-County area.
 There are several gas station leaks in this region, but none of the leaks has impacted major water supply wells.
-Groundwater from wells in the Aromas aquifer has been found to contain naturally occurring hexavalent chromium, a suspected carcinogen, sometimes in excess of drinking water standards.
+Groundwater from wells in the Aromas aquifer has been found to contain naturally occurring hexavalent chromium, a carcinogen, sometimes in excess of drinking water standards.
 SqCWD has addressed this issue by blending the affected water to bring it within drinking water standards.
-The state is expected to formally lower the chromium standard, making continued use of this source potentially much more expensive due to treatment costs.
+The state has proposed a lower chromium standard, making continued use of this source potentially much more expensive due to treatment costs.
 This is going to have the greatest impact on small public water systems, which will be impacted by the standards but do not have a large rate-base to pay for treatment.